Sitecore/docker-images/README.md

 A **private** Docker registry is a registry with security restrictions which are managed by the registry's owner.
 It is commonly used by companies to store and share private Docker images among employees and collaborators.

-It is not necessary to have a private Docker registry to build this repository’s images, although it will be necessary to use them in multiple machines without having to rebuild them in each machine.
+It is not necessary to have a private Docker registry to build this repositoryâ€™s images, although it will be necessary to use them in multiple machines without having to rebuild them in each machine.

 Please notice that, due to licensing constraints, Docker images with Sitecore files cannot be stored or distributed through any **public** registry.